Are you seeking marathon beginner tips? If so, welcome to rundreamachieve. I am glad you have made it here.

-She does not wear a watch, trains only by the number of minutes on her training schedule and she has learned to feel and embrace the pain that running offers.
-I love that about her.
+She does not wear a watch and trains only by the number of minutes on her training schedule.
+Also, she has learned to feel and embrace the pain that running offers.
 She is so green and raw and undisturbed.
 My little 14 year old is a gift.

 Marathon Beginner Tip #13

-Throw away the watch.
-Sometimes worrying about pace, especially early on in your running program, can cause more harm then good.
+Sometimes worrying about pace can cause more harm than good.

 Remember, you never want to lose the want to get in better shape.
 No need to let anything get in the way of that.